 Every new program draws on the resources of the library, and a proposal must include an analysis, done by the library faculty, of the collection in the relevant subject area(s).

-To request a collection analysis, please complete a Library Consultation request form (in development), attach the draft proposal (especially learning outcomes, curriculum, and names and expertise of faculty participating in the delivery of the program) and send to the Liaison Librarian for your area.
+To request a collection analysis, please complete a Library Consultation request form (in development), attach the draft proposal (especially learning outcomes, curriculum, and names and expertise of faculty participating in the delivery of the program) and submit to the PDQA Assistant.
+The Assistant will send the documents to the Liaison Librarian for your area.
 Allow at least 3-4 weeks for them to conduct the analysis.

 A summary of the analysis will be included in the proposal, with the detailed results attached as an appendix.
 If the analysis reveals that the library resources are insufficient to support the program, you will need to work with the Library to determine how they can be supplemented.